 This is important because it also dictates the type of words you use to describe your product.
 A low-budget product may raise eyebrows (and skepticism) if they highlight premium ingredients.
 It might be more effective for the focus to be on something else, e.g. how it provides a complete and balanced meal with all the vitamins and minerals puppy needs.

 Tip: A great design alone won’t sell.
 You need to think of the entire picture, i.e. the impression potential customers will get from the packaging and its label as a whole.
 Think about balance and how much space you have to work with.
 Look that the design complements the words.
-Colours, text, font choice, design, imagery and even packaging style have to work together harmoniously to sell your product.
+Colors, text, font choice, design, imagery and even packaging style have to work together harmoniously to sell your product.

 Know what pet owners value

-At the end of the day, every pet-loving owner wants to ensure that their pet will be safe if they consume or use these pet products.
+Every pet-loving owner wants to ensure that their pet will be safe if they consume or use these pet products.
 That’s why transparency is crucial for long-term success.